 Blue Dilute Shar-Pei

-A blue dilute Shar-Pei also boasts of a stunning charcoal gray coat.
+A blue dilute Shar-Pei also boasts a stunning charcoal gray coat.
 However, instead of having black or dark pigmentations on their body, they are self-colored.
 Their nose and nails noticeably exhibit a similar shade as their coat, or they may have a pinkish tint due to a dilution gene.

 Brown Shar-Peis got their color from a recessive gene that changes the default black color of the eumelanin.
 They aren’t as dark as the chocolate or liver Shar-Pei, but they look equally regal.
 Their nose, nails, and some other body parts have some black pigmentation.